yaswanthsai002/asana-ai/Readme.md

 2. Open a terminal in the folder location and create a virtual environment using the command "python -m venv \<name-of-environment\>
 "
 3. Activate the environment using the command "source \<name-of-environment\>/bin/activate"
-4. Install the requirements from requirements.txt using the command "pip install requirements.txt"
+4. Install the requirements from requirements.txt using the command "pip install requirements.txt --upgrade"
-5. Run the Data Collection.py file using the command "python app/Data Collection.py"
+5. Run the Data Collection.py file using the command "python app/data_collection.py"
-6. Run the Data Training.py file using the command "python app/Data Training.py"
+6. Run the Data Training.py file using the command "python app/data_training.py"
 7. Apply makemigrations using the command "python manage.py makemigrations app"
 8. Apply migrate using the command "python manage.py migrate"
 9. Run Django Server using the command "python manage.py runserver"